An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Data Acquisition

 \section{Data Acquisition}

 The DAQ system is divided into several layers of software, which are implemented in different physical devices.
-On the lower level and sitting on one of the PCBs, there is a microprocessor, which we call controller, that governs the data taking and implements the communication channels with the upper layers.
-The controller is powered by an Ethernet controllable power supply (TTiPL-068P) by means of pyttilan~\cite{pyttilan}, a separate library which allows to set the desired output voltage and current limit values, and to monitor the actual values of the output.
-The controller communicates with a server machine located outside of the IMC tower via two cables along the super attenuator up to the feedthrough located at the top of the tower.
+On the lower level and sitting on one of the PCBs, there is a microprocessor, which we call the controller, that governs the data taking and implements the communication channels with the upper layers.
+The controller is powered by an Ethernet controllable power supply (TTiPL-068P) by means of \textsc{pyttilan}~\cite{pyttilan}, a separate library which allows to set the desired output voltage and current limit values, and to monitor the actual values of the output.
+The controller communicates with a server machine located outside of the IMC end mirror cavity via two cables along the super attenuator up to the feedthrough located at the top of the IMC end mirror cavity.
 Two additional cables are used to send the reset and boot signals to reprogram the baffle.
-These cables are several metres long, which limits the maximum baud rate of serial communication to 38400 bps.
+These cables are several metres long, which limits the maximum baud rate of serial communication to 38,400 bps.

-On the other hand, since the baffle is placed inside the IMC tower, which acts as a Faraday cage, a transmitter, which we call bridge, is placed inside the tower with a direct view of the baffle, to allow WiFi communication.
-The bridge is located near the feedthrough at the bottom of the tower, and its only mission is to pass information between the controller and the server, converting it from WiFi to serial and vice versa.
-Since the cables from the bridge to the lower feedthrough are much shorter than the ones from the controller to the top of the tower, one can reach much higher transmission rates with the former.
-Both controller and bridge are based on an ESP32 chip, which is a two-core microprocessor with 4~Mbytes of embedded flash memory externally extendable, and a seven-stage pipeline to support a clock frequency of up to 240~MHz.
+On the other hand, since the baffle is placed inside the IMC end mirror cavity, which acts as a Faraday cage, a transmitter, which we call the bridge, is placed inside the IMC end mirror cavity with a direct view of the baffle, to allow WiFi communication.
+The bridge is located near the feedthrough at the bottom of the IMC end mirror cavity, and its only mission is to pass information between the controller and the server, converting it from WiFi to serial and vice versa.
+Since the cables from the bridge to the lower feedthrough are much shorter than the ones from the controller to the top of the IMC end mirror cavity, one can reach much higher transmission rates with the former.
+Both the controller and bridge are based on an ESP32 chip, which is a two-core microprocessor with 4~Mbytes of embedded flash memory externally extendable, and a seven-stage pipeline to support a clock frequency of up to 240~MHz.
 Figure~\ref{fig:DAQscheme} schematises the different connections from the baffle to the outside server.